 Sylvie’s Love Ending: The Sacrifices Made For Love

-After Robert discovers that the promises he received of a Motown gig in Detroit were false, he makes a similar sacrifice to what Sylvie made all those years ago, when she let him go to Paris without telling him about her pregnancy.
+After Robert discovers that the promises he received of a Motown gig in Detroit were false, he makes a similar sacrifice to what Sylvie made all those years ago when she let him go to Paris without telling him about her pregnancy.
 She knew that Robert was not only an exceptionally talented saxophonist but also enjoyed playing the instrument.
 If she told him about her pregnancy, he would likely have declined the Paris offer and embraced his new responsibilities.
 Because she loved him, Sylvie could not do that to him, not even for herself and their unborn child.

 So, when Robert’s turn comes, he pays her back in full.
 Sylvie has always been interested in television.
 She now has everything she has ever wanted as a producer of her own TV show.
 And yet, she is willing to leave it all behind and move to Detroit with him.
 When he visits her at her work, he sees her in her element for the first time and realizes that she should not have to pay such a steep price for loving him.
 Up until this point, Sylvie has made all the sacrifices in their relationship.

 Aside from not telling him about the pregnancy, she was the one who had to muster the courage to walk out of her marriage.
 He part ways with her in a painful but simple manner after telling her that he will go to Detroit alone.
 A furious and heartbroken Sylvie can’t comprehend why he is doing this and even accuses him of infidelity, a charge that Robert immediately denies.
 It isn’t until later that Sylvie realizes the immenseness of his sacrifice.
-She learns from Carmen (Eva Longoria) that Robert is now working at an auto plant in Detroit.
+She learns from Carmen (Eva Longoria) that Robert works at an auto plant in Detroit.

 Later, her cousin Mona (Aja Naomi King) helps her see what Robert has done is no different from what she did for him before his Paris trip.
 Before she travels to Detroit and reunites with Robert, Sylvie asks Mona about her favorite song for this moment.
 It’s a game that the cousins have played since they were young.
 Mona’s reply is “The Best Is Yet to Come” by Frank Sinatra.
 It’s a perfect song that encapsulates the estranged couple’s reunion.
-As Mona puts it, the love they share is extraordinary, built on the foundation of mutual sacrifice.
+As Mona puts it, their love is extraordinary, built on the foundation of mutual sacrifice.

 What Is the Significance of the End Credits?